hai-vr/documentation/src/pages/extra/vrchat-credits-calculator.md

 # VRChat Credits calculator (Experimental)

-**VRChat Credits do not have one conversion rate:** The value of VRChat Credits depends on whether you are a user spending money, a seller looking to earn money, or the company VRChat itself looking to take a commission from sales.
+**VRChat Credits do not have one conversion rate:** The value of VRChat Credits depend on whether you are a user spending money, a seller looking to earn money, or the company VRChat itself looking to take a commission from sales.

 This page lets you compare the *perceived value* of VRChat Credits between the various parties involved.